pixel

 All relationships start with romance… the hormone driven start of a pairing.

-In my book, This Endless Moment, I wrote that hormones are there to get us to breed, and nothing more.
-The endorphin rush I feel at the first blush of love is nothing more than a drugged state designed to get me to ignore the other person’s true nature long enough to procreate.
+The endorphin rush felt at the first blush of love is nothing more than a drugged state designed to get the two people to ignore each other’s true nature long enough to cause them to procreate.

 This is the reality of all of our relationships, assuming that we started them only on the basis of “love, lust, and hormones.”